jmpowley/dvsg/README.md

 The `plotting` module contains funtions that can used to quickly produce science plots from a $\Delta V_{\star-g}$ calculation.

 The `helpers` module contains commonly-used functions in the above modules.

+## Citation.

+If you use this code in your research, please cite Powley et al. (in submitted.).